straider/coding-dojo/QuickReferenceGuide/Chapter 02 - Getting Started.md

 - Python provides no braces to indicate blocks of code for class and function definitions or flow control;
 - Blocks of code are denoted by line indentation, which is rigidly enforced;
+- Indentation consists of whitespace formed by blanks, tabs, and newlines;
-- The number of spaces in the indentation is variable, but all statements within the block must be indented the same amount.
+- The number of spaces in the indentation is variable, but all statements within the block must be indented in the same way as the leading statement.
+- Incorrect indentation can lead to errors.

 ### 2.2.2.
 Multi-Line Statements